 Availability of Resources: Based on a review of the refuge's budget allocated for these activities, funding is inadequate to ensure compatibility and to administer these uses at current levels.
 The refuge needs additional fiscal resources to conduct these uses at the proposed levels.
 Current staffing is extremely limited with no public use staff.
 The management of a volunteer program would be essential to successfully implement the education and visitor use program.
 The refuge staff would recruit and train volunteers to assist in developing and implementing environmental education and interpretive programs.
-The refuge needs a permanent public use specialist and additional facilities, including access roads, boardwalks, signs, parking and trailhead development, kiosks, and environmental education and interpretation activities.
+The refuge needs a permanent public use specialist and additional facilities, including access roads, boardwalks, signs, parking and trailhead development, kiosks, and environmental education materials to provide and conduct wildlife observation, wildlife photography, and environmental education and interpretation activities.